jhelgert/pyTranslines/README.md

 a 2x2 system of PDEs from the class of hyperbolic balance laws.
 There are two controls inside the network:

-- A so-called *outer control* to disable single lines inside the network (or whole subgrids) at an arbitrary point in time.
+- A so-called *outer control* to activate or deactivate switches inside the network and thereby disable single lines inside the network (or whole subgrids) at an arbitrary point in time.
+The outer control is determined by a configuration of the switch states which disable or activate a single line.
 - And a so-called *inflow control* that determines the power inflow into the network at the source vertices.